LuccaWang1/PetPlanner/README.md

 [Back to the Table of Contents](#table-of-contents)

-### Author
+## Author

 Hi, my name is Lucca Wang, and I'm a software engineer.
 I created this full-stack web app in four weeks as my final project at Hackbright Academy, a 12-week accelerated software engineering fellowship.
 And, I've made updates since.
-Visit my website I hand built at [https://luccawang.dev](https://luccawang.dev), and please feel free to connect on [LinkedIn](https://www.linkedin.com/in/luccawang/)!
+Visit my website I hand built at <a href="https://luccawang.dev" target="_blank">https://luccawang.dev</a>, and please feel free to connect on <a href="https://www.linkedin.com/in/luccawang/" target="_blank">LinkedIn!

 <br>